Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/new-solutions.md

 Xomega.Net adds a new project template to Visual Studio that allows you to create and configure your solution for a specific architecture.

 :::warning
-This documentation applies only to the current versions of **Xomega.Net for Visual Studio 2019**.
+This documentation applies only to the current versions of Xomega.Net **for Visual Studio 2022 or 2019**.

 The older version of *Xomega.Net for Visual Studio 2017* provides multiple pre-configured solution templates to select from without the ability to configure them further interactively.
 :::